Bananandi/16bitcpu/README.md

-# 16bitcpu
+# CPU 16005
-The logisim circuit of a turingcomplete processor.
+The logisim circuit of a turingcomplete 16 bit processor.